jtslear/mustached-archer/README.md

   - I suspect the pgdg yum recipe is not compatible with chef 11, and/or centos, but I need to complete more testing (I needed a version higher than the centos repos)

  - Note that I utilize the vmware fusion provider for vagrant, simply rid of those configurations if fusion is not your choice guest os provider
+ - If all goes well, there's no need for one to log into the server itself

 ##Requirements:##
  - Vagrant